- Prayer and Worship

 Formulate plans for combating trafficking and serving its victims

-Promote development of services for trafficking victims and approaches to empowerment of trafficking victims
+Promote development of services for trafficking victims and approaches to survivor empowerment

 Dialogue with government officials and others engaged in public policies affecting this issue